 Business Analytics helps to optimize decisions for the design and management of operations systems and production processes.
 This course introduces concepts and tools for prescriptive analytics for modeling and optimization based on techniques from Operations Research.
 Operational and tactical planning tasks are formulated as linear and mixed integer linear programming models.
-All lectures will be given in a computer lab, where the optimization models are implemented and solved using standard tools of prescriptive analytics.
-Different heuristic techniques to cope with the complexity of real world scheduling problems are introduced and implemented.
+Optimization models are analyzed and implemented in class.
+They are solved using standard tools of prescriptive analytics.
+Different heuristic techniques to cope with the complexity of real-world scheduling problems are introduced and implemented.
 Data-driven approaches to cope with stochastic variability are introduced and analyzed.
 During the course the students will work on several case studies and assignments (individual and in groups).

 Students learn how to structure operations planning and scheduling problems.
 They are able to translate them into mixed integer linear models.
 Students learn how to use Python to implement them and solve them with a standard solver to derive optimal plans/schedules (DOcplex Python Modeling API).
-They also learn to deal with the complexity of real world problems (e.g., via aggregation, relaxation, and decomposition techniques) and how to perform sensitivity analyses in order to obtain useful managerial insights
+They also learn to deal with the complexity of real-world problems (e.g., via aggregation, relaxation, and decomposition techniques) and how to perform sensitivity analyses in order to obtain useful managerial insights.

-Necessary: Modules OPM 560 and OPM 561

-Recommended: The course assumes a basic knowledge in mathematics (including linear programming).
+Necessary: OPM 561 and OPM 560 OR: OPM 561 and "Schlüsselqualifikation 1: Programmierkurs Python" (Angebot der WIM) Recommended: The course assumes a basic knowledge in mathematics (including linear programming).

 Forms of teaching and learning Contact hours Independent study time

-Lecture with intergrated exercise 4 SWS 13 SWS
+Lecture with integrated exercise 4 SWS 9 SWS

+Exercise class 2 SWS 8 SWS

-ECTS credits 6
+ECTS credits 8

+Graded yes

+Workload 240h

 Language English

-Form of assessment Assignments and presentations (70%), written exam (45 min.) or oral exam (30%)
+Form of assessment Assignments and presentations (70%) (30%) , written exam (45 min) or oral exam

 Restricted admission yes

 Further information -

-Prof. Dr. Raik StolletzProf.
-Dr. Raik Stolletz
+Prof. Dr. Raik Stolletz Prof. Dr. Raik Stolletz

-Offering Spring semester
+Frequency of offering Spring semester

 Duration of module 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu., M.Sc.
 Econ., M.Sc.
 Bus.
 Inf., M.Sc.
 Bus.
 Math.

 Preliminary course work -

 Program-specific Competency Goals CG 1, CG 4

-Graded yes

-Module: OPM 682 Revenue Management
+Module: OPM 682 Revenue Management and Dynamic Pricing

-In today's e-business environment, there is an increasing number of unlocked opportunities to increase profits through Revenue Management (RM).
-RM is a short-term planning instrument in order to effectively match supply and demand and thereby maximize profitability - by selling the right product to the right customer at the right time through the right channel for the right price.
-RM takes into account that on the supply side, resources to produce these products are usually constrained and often perishable, and therefore, the effectiveness of the abovementioned market-related decisions is highly interrelated with resource allocation decisions.
-Today, RM is a large revenue generator for several major industries relying on sophisticated RM systems; Robert Crandall, former Chairman and CEO of American Airlines, has called RM "the single most important technical development in transportation management since we entered deregulation."
-While airlines have the longest history of development in RM, applications have rapidly diffused beyond airlines to industries such as retailing, hospitality, railways, car rental, telecommunications and financial services, internet service provision, electric utilities, broadcasting and even manufacturing.
+Revenue Management (RM) is concerned with demand-management decisions (such as product availability decisions, price optimization, assortment optimization and product line design) in face of resource constraints.
+Since resources to create and offer products are usually limited and often perishable, the effectiveness of market-related decisions is highly interrelated with resource allocation decisions.

+Over the last decades, RM tools and systems have helped businesses in a variety of industries to ensure economic viability and to allocate scarce resources more effectively.
+Robert Crandall, former Chairman and CEO of American Airlines, has called RM "the single most important technical development in transportation management since we entered deregulation."
+While airlines have the longest history of development in classical RM, applications have rapidly diffused beyond airlines to industries such as retailing, hospitality, railways, car rental, telecommunications and financial services, electric utilities, consumer goods production and even MTO manufacturing.

 For outside observers, RM may seem often like an art.
-But finally, the most important pillar of RM is analytics - including systematic data analysis, forecasting, and powerful optimization that allows taking all market- and supply-related profit drivers simultaneously into account.
-This course provides the key ideas, the underlying basic models and state-of-the-art methods of RM.
+But finally, the most important pillar of RM is analytics - including systematic data analysis, understanding value-to-the-customer and forecasting demand, and powerful optimization that allows taking the relevant market- and resource-related factors jointly into account.